Ohio vs. Akron NCAA Football Odds, Plays and Insights | October 2, 2021

 Akron Stats and Trends

-- Thus far this season Akron has one win against the spread.
+- So far this year Akron has one win against the spread.

-- This year, the Zips are winless against the spread when entering a game as an underdog of 10 points or more.
+- This season, the Zips are winless ATS when entering a game as an underdog of 9.5 points or more.

-- Akron's games this year have hit the over on two of four set point totals (50%).
+- Akron's games this year have hit the over two times in four opportunities (50%).

-- The Zips have turned the ball over three more times (5 total) than the Bobcats have forced a turnover (2) this season.
+- The Zips have turned the ball over five times this season, three more turnovers than the Bobcats have forced (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.